geudrik/peloton-client-library/API_DOCS.md

 workout has _*different*_ information in each workout than what you get back from `/workout/id`.
 This is inconsistent, and even looking at the website, results in additional (and unecessary) API calls being made. :sad:

+For example, lets assume we're looking at the latest workout, in my case, workout id `9c0eb00ad49945acbb313c31cf51b5df` We can get this workout in one of two ways.
+* GET `workout/9c0eb00ad49945acbb313c31cf51b5df`
+* GET `user/my_user_id/workouts` -> `data[0]`

+If we look at the data returned from the first method, it has 27 top level keys.
+If we look at the second way, we have 24 top level keys returned.
+The two I noticed are `total_leaderboard_users` and `leaderboard_rank`, but a quick diff would show them all.

 ### Ride Info

 Rides are the classes that you _can_ take, not necessarily what you _have_ taken/completed (that would be a workout).